listenToRipley/ReactNative/Notes/Styling.md

 The width and height will also be applied to child elements unless changes within the child element.

 flex is applied directly to elements within a flex element.
 It will work similar to grid spacing, but will apply to the total space of the parent element for the main axis.
 Think of the value of the flex value a segment of the total space.

+## Shadowing

+Box shadow does not exist in Native.

+### Android

+You use [`elevation`](https://reactnative.dev/docs/view-style-props#elevation-android).
+The higher the number, the deeper the shadow will be.

+### iOS

+You will use [`shadow`](https://reactnative.dev/docs/shadow-props) to apply the same effect.
+There are multiple shadow properties.

+- `shadowColor`
+- `shadowOpacity`
+- `shadowRadius`
+- `shadowOffset`

+These together create the same functionality as a shadow box in standard CSS.